taljacob2/employee-manager/README.md

 # Employee manager
 # https://taljacob-employee-manager.herokuapp.com/

-> A website example for deploying Springboot + SQL + Angular to Heroku, via
+ A website example for deploying Springboot + SQL + Angular to Heroku, via Gradle.

-> Gradle.
+> NOTE: this project was made locally with MySQL, though deployed with
+> PostgreSQL fluently without any differences.
 ---

 # GUIDE: Springboot + Gradle + Angular: Deploy to Heroku